angelayar/angelayar.github.io/_posts/2024-08-01-applied-data-science-project.md

 The project will use the Sephora Beauty Products dataset obtained from Kaggle, focusing on analyzing reviews and ratings to extract sentiment information.
 Key tasks include:

 - Data Preprocessing: Clean and prepare the dataset for analysis, handling missing values, text normalization, and feature extraction.
-- Sentiment Analysis: Apply natural language processing (NLP) techniques to determine the sentiment behind reviews, categorizing them into positive, neutral, or negative sentiments.
+- Sentiment Analysis: Apply natural language processing (NLP) techniques to determine the sentiment behind reviews, categorizing them into High (positive), Medium (neutral), or Low (negative) sentiments.
 - Product Evaluation: Analyze sentiment trends to evaluate product performance and customer preferences.
 - Recommendation System Development: Implement and refine a recommendation system that utilizes sentiment data to enhance product suggestions.